ZhenyingZhu/StudyNotes/SystemDesign.md

 Read Committed

 - most basic level of transaction isolation
-- when read, only data that has been committed is read
+- when read, only data that has been committed is read **[KEY]**
-- when write, only overwrites committed data
+- when write, only overwrites committed data **[KEY]**
 - dirty reads: another transaction sees uncommitted data
-- 2 guarantees for no dirty reads: 1. before commit is done, no partitial change is returned; 2. if a transaction is abort, all changes are rolled back
+- 2 guarantees for no dirty reads: 1. before commit is done, no partitial change is returned; 2. if a transaction is abort, all changes are rolled back **[KEY]**
-- prevent dirty writes: delay the second transaction until the first is either committed or aborted
+- prevent dirty writes: delay the second transaction until the first is either committed or aborted **[KEY]**
-- read commit doesn't prevent race condition between two counter increments (two writes in transaction 1 happens before and after two writes in transaction 2, causing transaction 2 totally lost, because transaction 2 doesn't see transaction 1 as it was not committed)
+- read commit doesn't prevent race condition **[KEY]** between two counter increments (two writes in transaction 1 happens before and after two writes in transaction 2, causing transaction 2 totally lost, because transaction 2 doesn't see transaction 1 as it was not committed)
-- Implementing read committed: default in Oracle, PostgreSQL
+- Implementing read committed: default in Oracle, PostgreSQL **[KEY]**
   - using row level locks (for an object) when write.
 Only one lock can be hold per object.
 If acquired, before transaction committed/aborted the lock is not released
   - to prevent dirty read, one approach is to acquire the same lock when read.
 But one long read could block writes
   - better approach is let the DB remember the value before uncommitted writes, and return that value

 Snapshot Isolation and Repeatable Read

-- read skew: nonrepeatable read for two different data seems inconsistant results, if there is a transaction ongoing, causing timing anomaly.
+- read skew: **[KEY]** nonrepeatable read for two different data seems inconsistant results, if there is a transaction ongoing, causing timing anomaly.
 It is mostly toleratable from client under read committed guarantee, because retry the reads can get the correct result
 - not tolerate situation:
   - backup: the writes during the backup are inconsistent.
 If restore it, the inconsistency could be permanent.
   - Analytic queries and integrity checks: could return nonsensical results
-- Snapshot isolation can solve the issue: each transaction reads from a consistent snapshot (the committed data at the start of the transaction).
+- Snapshot isolation **[KEY]** can solve the issue: each transaction reads from a consistent snapshot (the committed data at the start of the transaction).
 Even the data is subsequently changed by another transaction, each transaction sees the old data.
-- Implementing snapshot isolation: use write lock.
+- Implementing snapshot isolation **[KEY]**: use write lock.
 Read not require lock. readers never block writers. writers never block readers.
   - multi-version concurrency control (MVCC): DB potentially keep committed versions of an object.
   - when a transaction starts, a unique, always-increasing transaction ID (txid) is assigned.
   - each row has a createdBy field, records the txid that insert it, and a deletedBy field records when the entry is marked as deleted.
   - an update is translated to a created and deleted record

+**HERE**

 Visibility rules for observing a consistent snapshot